brennane/RepRapGuru/Kit_Review.md

 - A little better than basic understanding of mechanical components
 - A little better than basic computer skills

-In particular what swung me from negative to positive is the help from the support folks.
+This is exactly the sort of kit I would expect at this price point, except for the one piece that did fail me (but support fixed that) ... in particular what swung me from negative to positive is the help from the support folks.